bonitasoft/bonita-doc/md/ssl.md

 * The operating system is Ubuntu.
 * The starting point is a bundle that has been installed and configured but not started.

-## Wildfly with keystore
+## WildFly with keystore

-For details of how to set up SSL with Wildfly 9, see the [SSL Configuration](https://docs.jboss.org/author/display/WFLY9/Admin+Guide#AdminGuide-EnableSSL) on the Wildfly 9 web site.
+For details of how to set up SSL with WildFly 9, see the [SSL Configuration](https://docs.jboss.org/author/display/WFLY9/Admin+Guide#AdminGuide-EnableSSL) on the WildFly 9 web site.

 ## Tomcat with APR and OpenSSL